-"Excuse me, is there somewhere I can charge my glasses?" - this sentence could be quite normal in just a few years.
+"Excuse me, is there somewhere I can charge my glasses?"—this sentence could be quite normal in just a few years.
 That's because smart glasses could be the next step in everyday digital life.
-Manufacturers like Xiaomi, Oppo, TCL, and Google have already presented their own AR and MR glasses - Apple is also said to be working on a model.
+Manufacturers like Xiaomi, Oppo, TCL, and Google have already presented their own AR and MR glasses—Apple is also said to be working on a model.
 You can only read about which models could be the best smart glasses here!

-What has already become apparent in recent years became clear at MWC 2022 at the latest!
 In the future, we will probably regularly spend time in virtual, augmented, or mixed reality.
 Or in good old English: Augmented Reality (AR), Virtual Reality (VR), and Mixed Reality (MR)!
 Smart Glasses seem to be emerging as an exciting avenue for such use cases.

 At least if you look at the developments of big brands like Apple, Xiaomi, TCL, and others.
 To differentiate this article from VR glasses like the HTC Vive Flow, I would like to start with a definition of "Smart Glasses".